If time and money were not an issue, what would be your Top 100 Things To Do in Dubai?

 Dubai is a fairy-tale world of wealth and enchantment boasting striking sights and a plethora of things to do in the heart of the desert.
 With an array of once in a lifetime adventures, seven star experiences and culinary journeys that are sure to tantalize your senses you will never fall short of things to keep you entertained in the regal city.
 From designer desert safaris beneath the stars to lavish spa treatments with a cocktail in hand, take a glimpse at these one hundred ways to bask in the beauty and the splendour of Dubai.

-1. Stand at the top of Burj Khalifa
+1. #1 Thing to do in Dubai: Stand at the top of Burj Khalifa

 Soak up the dizzying heights of the world’s tallest tower on the teetering edge of the Burj Khalifa.
 Standing at the top of this impressive architectural feat will show you the world from over 800 meters above the streets.